rohan2017/BMP388_DEV_I2C/README.md

 bmp388.usingInterrupt(digitalPinToInterrupt(2));     // Invoke the SPI usingInterrupt() function
 ```

 The I2C interface uses the Arduino Wire library.
-However as the Wire library generates interrupts itself during operation, it is unfortunately therefore not possible to call the results acqusition functions (such as getTemperature(), getPressure() and getMeasurements()) from within the INT pin's Interrupt Service Routine (ISR) itself.
+However as the Wire library generates interrupts itself during operation, it is unfortunately not possible to call the results acqusition functions (such as getTemperature(), getPressure() and getMeasurements()) from within the INT pin's Interrupt Service Routine (ISR) itself.
 Instead a data ready flag is set within the ISR that allows the barometer data to be read in the main loop() function.

 Here is an example sketch using I2C in NORMAL_MODE, default configuration with interrupts:

 ```
-///////////////////////////////////////////////////////////////////////////////
+//////////////////////////////////////////////////////////////////////////////////////////
-// BMP388_DEV - I2C Communications, Default Configuration, Normal Conversion
+// BMP388_DEV - I2C Communications, Default Configuration, Normal Conversion, Interrupt
-///////////////////////////////////////////////////////////////////////////////
+//////////////////////////////////////////////////////////////////////////////////////////

 #include <BMP388_DEV.h>                           // Include the BMP388_DEV.h library

-volatile boolean dataReady = false;
+volatile boolean dataReady = false;               // Define the data ready flag float temperature, pressure, altitude;            // Declare the measurement variables

 BMP388_DEV bmp388;                                // Instantiate (create) a BMP388_DEV object and set-up for I2C operation (address 0x77)